goodyduru/goodyduru.github.io/_posts/2023-10-05-ipc-unix-signals.md

 Unix signals are a straightforward but limited mechanism for IPC.
 They can do much more than IPC, e.g. set alarms, handling errors.
 You have to be careful about how you use it!

 The next article will cover a mechanism I didn't know existed until recently called Message Queues.
 Till then, take care of yourself and stay hydrated! ✌🏾

+***

+<div id="footer-note-1">[1] It is possible for pids to hit the maximum limit during uptime, thus causing a wrap around to a smaller <a href="https://superuser.com/a/135008">value</a>.
+Some Unix-based OSes give you the ability to enable <a href="https://security.stackexchange.com/a/89961">random PID generation</a>  </div>

+<div id="footer-note-2">[2] The table shows performance for sending 1KB messages.
+This is misleading for Signals.
+No data is sent via this mechanism. </div>